For uptodate information on classes go to

 rehearsing the part:

-text that’s more or less arranged… Each word has to live, each object has take on its weight…and don’t know whether the moon exists but it must exist for
+text that’s more or less arranged… Each word has to live, each object has take on its weight…and I don’t know whether the moon exists but it must exist for

 same time this kind of demand keeps in you an incessant taste for invention…